Kaileshwaran13/CS50-Python/README.md

   - Div

-Then we are converting the string data to float based variable
+Then we convert the string data to float based variable

 The decimal values are used to make the arithmetic program more precise and accurate.

-Testing is also done for this project for used models each.
+Testing is also done for this project for used models.

   - AddTest